apenlor/apenlor.github.io/_posts/2023-02-23-contract-testing-workflows.md

 # See you soon\!

 Well, first of all… if you have read until here, congrats, and thank you so much\!
-The article is somehow dense and not precisely hands-on, but we really hope it could be useful for you if you’re starting your journey to PactFlow Enterprise.
+The article is somehow dense and not precisely hands-on, but I really hope it could be useful for you if you’re starting your journey to PactFlow Enterprise.